codeheaven-io/codeheaven.io/_posts/2015-12-14-testing-react-components-with-enzyme.markdown

 ## Introduction

 Enzyme is a JavaScript utility library for testing React components.
+I recently discovered about it and decided to give it a try: I liked it so much that I decided to rewrite all my tests using it.
+Below you'll find how to get started and also some tips on how to properly unit test your React components.

-To install it, simply run the following commands in your project's folder:
+To install Enzyme, simply run the following commands in your project's folder:

 ```js
   npm install enzyme --save-dev